Call Us: (585) 360-2540

 Ease of Use

 Rechargeable hearing aids are particularly useful if you have decreased dexterity or health issues that make handling small objects difficult.
-Place the hearing aid in the charger at night and in the morning it will be fully charged
+Place the hearing aid in the charger at night and in the morning it will be fully charged.

 Environmentally Friendly

 Rechargeable batteries are better for the environment.
-You may only need to replace the batteries once over a 3 –
+You may only need to replace the batteries once over a 3 – 4 year time span.

 Cost Effective